deorbil/zd/docs/reference/configuration.md

 ### `ZD_RC`

 The path to the zd configuration file.
-This file is a shell script and is sourced every time zd is run.
-This should output the user-defined directories separated by new line to be displayed by the directory picker program.
+This file can be either a shell script or an executable.
+This file should output directories separated by new line to be displayed by the directory picker program.

 Defaults to `$HOME/.zdrc`.